dimitropoulos/typeslayer/README.md

 ## Why Isn't this just a CLI tool?

 - I don't like CLI tools.
 I view them as a last resort, at this point in engineering history.
-- A goal of the project is show interactive visualizations like heatmaps and force graphs
+- A goal of the project is show interactive visualizations like treemaps and force graphs
 - This involves displaying recursive data structures.
 By definition, you can't ever finish the job of printing a recursive data structure to the console because it'd need to loop forever.

 ## TODO